 Trekking gear has always been a tricky subject.
-When you meet someone out on the trail, you're most likely to be subconsciously scanning their kit before you even say "hello".
-We admit that it can be a source of a bit of snobbishness and make even a backcountry trail feel a bit like a runway of sorts.
+When you meet someone out on the trail, you're likely to subconsciously scan their kit before you even say "hello".
+It can have the effect of being like you're on a catwalk when out hiking, especially when you are in the market for new gear.

 Let's start with boots - this is by far the most important piece of hiking gear that any trekker can purchase, and it pays off to do a lot of research before deciding on the perfect pair.
-The perfect boots will help you withstand all weather conditions, be waterproof, lightweight, and protect your toes from impact and freezing temperatures.
+The perfect boots will help you withstand all weather conditions, be waterproof, lightweight, and protect your toes from impact.

 Most of all, they have to be comfortable.

-- Leather - yes, leather is still used in state-of-the-art boots, and it's most often used in one piece - this means that there are no seams that can be prone to leakage.
+- Leather - it's still heavily used in state-of-the-art boots, and it's most often used in one piece - this means that there are no seams that can be prone to leakage.
 The more "single piece" the better.
 Leather makes for very lightweight construction.

 - Single/Double synthetic - heavier but more waterproof materials.
 In fact, modern boots would not be possible without synthetic materials.
 Double booths have additional removable insulation.

 Hiking boots come in all sorts of shapes and sizes, and you may also prefer to look at hiking shoes, which in some cases might do for light hiking.
 For a multi day trek though we do recommend boots as they support your ankles on those long and strenous walks.
 Importantly you'll find the better quality boots are ones that are hand made with care and attention, but they come at a price.
 Whether you are on a budget or ready to spend to have something lifelong lasting, here's the need to know information.